-- Physical and psycho-social stabilization;
+- Physical and psycho-social stabilization

-- Development of employment skills and training to prepare veterans for successful re-entry into the workplace.
+- Development of employment skills and training to prepare veterans for successful reentry into the workplace.

-- A variety of support services including:
+- A variety of supportive services including:

-- Onsite VA staff at the Grove Street facility, who arrange treatment at VA facilities
+- Onsite VA staff at the Grove Street facility who arrange treatment at VA facilities

 - Food Pantry, open twice a month for veterans and/or their families

-- Daily Hot Meals program
+- Daily Hot Meals Program

 - Transportation to work, legal appointments, medical appointments, off-site support group meetings, and community activities.
-Veterans Inc. coordinates a Vehicles for Vets donation program.
+Veterans Inc. also coordinates a Vehicles for Vets donation program.

-- Clothing including a Dress for Success Program
+- Clothing, including a Dress for Success Program

 - Eye exams and glasses provided through Mass Health and VA healthcare facilities